mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             Show the block at the given `position`.
 This method assumes the block has already been added with add_block()
             :param position: The (x, y, z) position of the block to show.
-            :param immediate: Whether or not to show the block immediately.
+            :param immediate: Whether to show the block immediately or not

                 variable position

+        @name_is_static("shared", lambda: shared)
         @name_is_static("Block", lambda: Block)
         @builtins_are_static()
         function hide_block(